Serving all of Canada. Book a consultation with us.

 Our spine is one of the most protected parts of our body, shielded by layers of bones and discs that cushion this delicate area.
 Yet, in a car accident, our spine can be one of the most susceptible body parts to injury.
 Injuries involving spinal cord damage can range from minor to catastrophically life-altering.

-The Anatomy of the Spine
+The Anatomy Of The Spine

 To understand how spinal cord injuries are treated, it helps to understand the anatomy of the spine.
 Most of us have seen pictures of the spine, which usually looks like a bunch of interconnected bones.
 These are bony vertebrae, which protect the spinal column.
 Between the bones are jelly-like discs, which cushion each vertebra.